A Feature Review of

 My husband occasionally offers a wonderful but annoying reminder, one which always earned Eugene’s grin, “Your life is not your project.
 Your life is God’s project.”
 Eugene Peterson sought to live his life as God’s project, and this biography is a fine reflection of that desire, and that grace.

 Julie Lane-Gay is a writer and editor in Vancouver, British Columbia.
-She is an avid gardener and trained horticulturist, who writes for garden magazines in the US and Canada.
-She is also the Senior Editor of of CRUX, Regent College's journal of thought and opinion and a Catechist at her Anglican church.
-She has the world's best dog, Finley the Border Collie.
+She is an avid gardener and trained horticulturist who writes for garden magazines in the US and Canada.
+She is also the Senior Editor of CRUX, Regent College's journal of thought and opinion and a Catechist at her Anglican church.
+She is the author of the forthcoming, The Riches of Your Grace: Living in the Book of Common Prayer, IVP (2024).